ioki-mobility/LokaliseGradlePlugin/README.md

 ```

 The `lokalise.downloadStringsConfigs` function is a [NamedDomainObjectContainer](https://docs.gradle.org/8.1.1/javadoc/org/gradle/api/NamedDomainObjectContainer.html) that
 configured a `DownloadStringsConfig`.
-With that you can configure the arguments you want to put to the CLI [file download](https://github.com/lokalise/lokalise-cli-2-go/blob/604673f0b9bdb4faf1e94fe77a0b5ceb249f4c6c/docs/lokalise2_file_download.md) command.
+Which parameter you can use can be found in the [Lokalise API documentation "Download files"](https://developers.lokalise.com/reference/download-files).
 Each of the created configurations will create a Gradle tasks named like the following:
 ```
 downloadTranslationsFor[name]